sharmasourabh/redwood-blog/README.md

 - `yarn rw g sdl Contact`
   - Unlike scaffold, only generates SDL and service - `api/src/graphql/contacts.sdl.ts` (GraphQL's schema definition language), `api/src/services/contacts/contacts.ts` and test files etc.
+  - `yarn rw g sdl Comment --no-crud`  Note the --no-crud flag here.
+This gives us bare-bones functionality to start with (read-only access to our model) that we can build on

 - `yarn rw setup auth dbAuth`
   - installs the backend components needed for dbAuth.
 For override the existing file /api/src/lib/auth.ts say yes.